Meteorological history of Typhoon Haiyan: Philippine landfalls

-At 2040 UTC on November 7, Typhoon Haiyan made landfall in Guiuan, Eastern Samar slightly past peak intensity with 305 km/h sustained winds.
-Upon doing so, it became one of the strongest landfalling tropical cyclones on record.
+At 2040 UTC on November 7, Typhoon Haiyan made landfall in Guiuan, Eastern Samar slightly past peak intensity with 305 km/h sustained winds, making it one of the strongest landfalling tropical cyclones on record.
 In terms of one-minute sustained winds from the JTWC, Haiyan was the most powerful storm to strike land on record, later tied with Typhoon Meranti in 2016 and broken by Typhoon Goni in 2020.
-The mountainous terrain of the Philippines disrupted the cyclone's low-level inflow, slightly degrading the storm's structure, prompting slow weakening.
-Radar data indicates that at 2108 UTC, the northern eye was over the village of Guiuan.
-Around this time, the dome of the Guiuan radar station was blown into the sea.
-The storm crossed into Leyte Gulf shortly thereafter.
+As Haiyan approached Guiuan, mountainous terrain disrupted the cyclone's low-level inflow, slightly degrading the storm's structure, prompting slow weakening.
+At 2108 UTC, radar indicated that the cyclone's wind maxima was over the village of Guiuan, produced by a mesovortex in the northern eyewall.
+The Guiuan radar station failed shortly thereafter, with its radome blown into the Leyte Gulf, despite being designed to withstand the strongest typhoons.
+As such, radar coverage of Haiyan was largely reduced to just the Cebu City station.

-At 2300 UTC, the storm made another landfall on the island of Leyte.
-The northern eyewall, the most powerful part of the storm, hit Tacloban City.
+At 2300 UTC, the storm made another landfall on the island of Leyte, centered just south of its capital, Tacloban.
+Radar and ground observations indicated that the cyclone wind maxima passed over Tacloban, again produced by a mesovortex in the northern eyewall.
 Despite continued land interaction, the storm remained exceptionally powerful as it hit Leyte.
 Shortly after the storm moved onshore, around 2320 UTC, a barometer deployed by storm chasers in Tacloban City (24 km north of the center of circulation) measured a pressure of 960.3 mbar (hPa; 960.3 mbar).
 At 2315 UTC, a barometer at Tacloban Airport about 1.6 km south of the chasers measured a pressure of 955.6 mb (hPa; 28.22 inHg).
 Based on the gradient between these positions, Dr. Jeff Masters of Weather Underground estimated that Haiyan may have had a central pressure of 888 mb (hPa; 888 mbar) when it struck Leyte.